 1. Develop a Comprehensive Attendance Policy

-A formal attendance policy allows you to set consistent expectations throughout your organization.
-These rules communicate to your team members what the expectation specifically is and that you intend to enforce these rules fairly and consistently.
-Once you establish attendance rules for the workplace, share them with the entire company and enforce them.
+A formal attendance policy, like the sample policy included above, allows you to set consistent and specific expectations throughout your organization and detail the disciplinary procedure for violation of the policy.
+Once you establish attendance rules for the workplace, share them with the entire company and enforce them consistently.

 2. Use Time Tracking Software

 While there are different ways to track your employees hours, using time and attendance software can increase employee accountability and reduce absenteeism.
 It can help you monitor hours, tardiness, and absences; manage scheduling; and track vacation and sick time—and even handle other facets of employee management, including payroll and compliance with labor laws.
 By doing so, you can identify patterns and take steps to improve attendance.

 We recommend using software like Rippling to automatically track employees’ hours—from clock-in to payroll.
 It allows you to customize the system to fit your company’s needs and receive notifications when errors occur, such as an employee who is reaching overtime hours.

 Your measurement of employee performance should have a direct correlation with attendance.
 By making attendance a performance duty that employees are measured against, the employee should easily understand what the repercussions are for not complying.
 If you have accurate time and attendance tracking, you can rank employees based on their attendance and performance therein.

 Consider rewarding employees for excellent performance.
 If you want to create a culture and system that encourages them to show up for work, find ways to incentivize them.
 These do not have to be expensive programs—you can develop ways to entice your team members (movie tickets or $50 gift cards) or simply give a public acknowledgement during team meetings or on your company message board.